J0SUKE/morphing-2d-demo/README.md

 ## License
 - **Code**: Licensed under the [MIT License](LICENSE).
-- **Images**: Copyright by Luma Labs.
+- **Images**: Copyright by Jean Mazouni and Luma AI.
 Images may not be reused, redistributed, or modified without explicit permission from Luma Labs.